 SECTION 2- Timelines & Fines

 a.
 All dues must be received by the Secretary/Treasurer by January 1 of the succeeding year.
 Dues received after January 1 and prior to March 1 must include a $10.00 late fee.
 Dues received after March 1 must include a $25.00 late fee.
+In addition, active members that fail to pay dues by the March 1st deadline will forfeit their right to be a member of a crew for the upcoming season.
+Active members that fail to pay dues by July 1st will be considered an inactive member of the Board.
 If an active member, having paid his dues, desires to become an inactive member and notifies the Secretary/Treasurer in writing by August 15, will be granted a dues refund (not including any fines which may have been paid).
 An active member, having paid his dues, desires to become a clock operator and notifies the Secretary/Treasurer in writing by August 15, will be granted a dues refund (not including any fines which may have been paid) in the amount of the difference between that of an active member and a clock operator.

 SECTION 3- Non Payment